 Thank you for your understanding.

-The committee will try very hard to accommodate all 1st choice presentation styles.
-However, if you put a 2nd choice, you are agreeing that this will be appropriate for your presentation as well.
+The committee tries to accommodate all 1st choice presentation styles.
+However, if you put a 2nd choice, you are agreeing that this will be appropriate for your presentation needs, and you will accept the presentation assignment.

 On the CSURF registration site, you will be asked to make a 1st choice and a 2nd choice presentation style.
 If you only have one type you wish to choose, just put that in your 1st choice and do not add a 2nd choice.